How can you know God’s will for your life? What is God’s will for your life?

 I don’t think so.
 If you read the story of Gideon closely, you’ll see that Gideon is not an example for us to follow.
 In Judges 6:12,14, the angel of the Lord came to Gideon and said:

 The LORD is with you, O mighty man of valor…And the LORD turned to him and said, Go in this might of yours and save Israel from the hand of Midian; do not I send you?

 God tells Gideon flat out that He’s with him, and then commands him to go and give the Midianites a beat-down.
 But Gideon isn’t buying it.
 Even though he is speaking face to face with God, he isn’t convinced that God is with him.
 So he starts playing the sign game.

 In Judges 6:36, Gideon says, “If you will save Israel by my hand…”, and then he lays down the first fleece.

 A few verses later, before putting down the second fleece, he says, “Let not your anger burn against me…Please let me test just once more…” Gideon knew that he shouldn’t be putting God to the test, but he just had to have a sign.

 Why did God answer Gideon’s requests?
 Because He’s gracious and often stoops to our level of faith.

-Many of us face difficult and life-changing decisions.
-I’m so grateful for God’s incredible promise in Psalm 32:8:
+We all face difficult and life-changing decisions, which is why I’m so grateful for God’s incredible promise in Psalm 32:8: